Shakeskeyboarde/vite-plugin-data/packages/plugin/README.md

 ### `load`

 Get the exports of a data loader.
-This will bundle the data loader and import the bundle entrypoint.
+This will bundle the data loader entrypoint, and import the generated bundle.

+This is used by the plugin to get each data loader's exports.

 Signature: